wear87/CSR2-Racing-Collect/README.md

 3. After the new version is released, the old version of the car will cancel the encryption function and archive it in the Cars folder, which players can use at will. <br>

-4. Charge according to the number of updates of the main version, no additional charge for sub-versions, a single payment of $15, including all cars in the current new version.<br>
+4. Charge according to the number of updates of the main version, a single payment of $15 or $25, including all cars in the current new version.<br>

 5. When the player pays, leave a message on the email address, I will reply to the email in time to inform the decompression password, or contact me at discord. <br>